janhudesai/SJSUAssist/README.md

 **Current Problem**: Students often need help in certain subjects in their class, certain topics, particular skills they wish to learn or to talk about some of other issues they experience in general.
 Everyone as a student possesses some skills, knowledge which other people may lack.
 The students lacking this skill set can get help from the students having adequate skill set in that area.
-There isn’t a system which brings together these set of people, one who needs assistance and set of people who are capable of providing such help.
+There isnâ€™t a system which brings together these set of people, one who needs assistance and set of people who are capable of providing such help.